What Is an Encrypted Notepad?

 How does this encrypted notepad work?+

-This tool uses your browser's built-in Web Crypto API to encrypt text with AES-256-GCM.
+This tool uses your browser's built-in Web Crypto API to encrypt text with AES-256-GCM — the same encryption standard used by banks and governments.
 Your passphrase is converted to a cryptographic key using PBKDF2 with 100,000 iterations.
-Everything happens locally — nothing is sent to any server, and nothing is stored or logged.
+Everything happens locally in your browser — nothing is sent to any server.

 Is it safe to encrypt text in the browser?+

 Yes.
-The Web Crypto API provides cryptographically secure operations native to your browser.
+The Web Crypto API provides cryptographically secure operations that run entirely in your browser.
 No data is transmitted, stored, or logged.
-The encrypted output cannot be decrypted without the exact passphrase.
+The encrypted output cannot be decrypted without the exact passphrase you used.

 What happens if I forget my passphrase?+